concourse/rfcs/053-configurable-event-store/proposal.md

   the Elasticsearch cluster.
 For a `Postgres` implementation, `Setup()` will check if the `build_events` table exists, and if not, create it (note: this was previously done by DB migrations - more on this in [Migrations](#migrations))

+* `Close()` is for cleaning up any left over resources.
+For instance, if a connection was opened to an Elasticsearch cluster in `Setup`, `Close` should gracefully terminate the connection.
+However, it should not necessarily be the inverse of `Setup` - e.g. for `Postgres`, `Setup` creates the `build_events` table, but `Close` should not drop it.

 * `Initialize(build db.Build)` will be triggered when a build is first created, and before any build events are `Put` into the store.
 For the `Postgres`